renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - Changed the proficiencies for Athletics.
 - Initial work merging in CV's "How to Play Healers" section.
 - Tweaking and updating to the Senses section of the racial abilities chapter.
+- Sinestro's new site is live, and much git fuckery has been navigated.

 ## To-Do